This Is the Six

-This Is the Six is the debut studio album by British metalcore band While She Sleeps.
+This Is the Six is the debut studio album by English metalcore band While She Sleeps.
 It was released on 13 August 2012 through Search and Destroy Records.
 The album was produced by Carl Bown.
-Preparation for the album began in late 2010 to early 2011, with recording beginning on 1 November 2011 and wrapping up in February 2012.
-The title track "This Is the Six" was released as the first single from the album on 13 May 2012.
-The band have stated that the album will showcase a more polished and progressive sound than their previous material.
-The album debuted at #27 on the UK Album Chart.
+Intending to create a more refined product over their successful EP, The North Stands for Nothing (2010), the band began preparing the album in late 2010 to early 2011, with recording beginning on 1 November 2011 and concluding in February 2012.
+"Dead Behind the Eyes" debuted on 3 April 2012 on BBC Radio 1, and a music video was released later that day; the title track "This Is the Six" was teased two weeks later, and was released as the first official single from the album on 13 May 2012.
+Controversy followed the next day for its debut on a late-morning broadcast of Radio 1 with Fearne Cotton.
+"Dead Behind the Eyes" became the second official single on 29 June, followed by "Seven Hills", which had debuted on Radio 1 on 25 June and was released as a single on 6 July.